anandkanishkZ/digitalsmarttech/README.md

 ## 🌟 Project Overview

-Project Bolt SB1 is the official website for Digital Smart Tech Solution And Services Pvt.
+Project Digital Smart Tech is the official website for Digital Smart Tech Solution And Services Pvt.
 Ltd., a leading technology solutions provider based in Birgunj, Nepal.
 The website showcases the company's comprehensive range of services including software development, hardware solutions, and security systems.

 ## 📋 Features